Crush (Orchestral Manoeuvres in the Dark album): Legacy

-Crush has been listed among the best and most-played albums of 1985; CFNY-FM listeners voted it the year's ninth-best.
-(Note: See:) The record was placed at no. 141 in CMJ's "Top 1000, 1979–1989".
-In his 2023 list of "The 50 Greatest Synth-Pop Albums of All Time", Paste critic Matt Mitchell elected to include OMD's Architecture & Morality (1981) but stated that Crush – excluded under a "one album per artist" rule – was "equally worthy".
+Crush has been listed as one of the best and most-played albums of 1985; Cashbox journalist Peter Berk, and listeners of rock station CFNY-FM, considered it to be among the 10 best of the year.
+The record was placed at no. 141 in CMJ's "Top 1000, 1979–1989".
+In his 2023 list of "The 50 Greatest Synth-Pop Albums of All Time", Paste critic Matt Mitchell included OMD's Architecture & Morality (1981) but stated that Crush – excluded under a "one album per artist" rule – was "equally worthy".
 Kevin Hearn of rock group Barenaked Ladies recalled "loving" Crush.
-He added, "The title track, with its wonderfully strange sequence of samples, particularly appealed to my expanding musical tastes."
+He conveyed a deep affection for "Secret", adding that "the title track, with its wonderfully strange sequence of samples, particularly appealed to [his] expanding musical tastes".
+Cosmicity recorded a cover version of "Bloc Bloc Bloc" in 2001.

 Although McCluskey and Humphreys have expressed regret over not challenging label-imposed time constraints during the development of Crush, Humphreys considers it one of his favourite OMD records.
-Considerable resources were expended on trying to make the album a success in the US, Humphreys noting, "We had a saying: 'In trying to break America, America broke us'...
+Significant resources were expended on trying to make the album a success in the US, Humphreys noting, "We had a saying: 'In trying to break America, America broke us'...
 We got the success we craved, but we exhausted ourselves getting it."
 Morale would continue to fracture during the making of 1986 follow-up The Pacific Age (also produced by Hague), preceding a line-up split in the late 1980s.